 Polish farmers set up protest camps, blockaded the border area with Ukraine (Photo: Getty).

-"Polish farmers stopped the blockade near the Krakivets border crossing on the night of March 8 and the morning of March 9, but signaled that they would resume the blockade around March 13," Ukrainska Pravda quoted Ukrainian Border Guard Service spokesman Andrii Demchenko as saying.
+"Polish farmers stopped the blockade near the Krakivets border crossing from the night of March 8 to the early morning of March 9, but signaled that they would resume the blockade around March 13," Ukrainska Pravda quoted Ukrainian Border Guard Service spokesman Andrii Demchenko as saying.

 Five other border crossings between the two countries remain blocked, the official added, with about 1,700 trucks stuck.